 It is important to understand the source of your child’s reading difficulties.
-Here we explain common reading problems and solutions that will help.
+Here we explain common reading problems by age group and solutions that can help.

 Elementary Age Reading Problems

 Reading Problem: Does not always recognize start or end sounds

-Many children know their letter sounds, but cannot recognize these sounds when trying to sound out words.
+Many children know their letter sounds, but cannot recognize these sounds when sounding out words.

 What’s Going On: One of the most common causes of reading problems is a delay in phonemic awareness, the ability to break words into individual sounds in your head.
 For example, turning /cat/ not /c/ /a/ /t/.
 Blends such as /br/ or /bl/ are even more challenging as are similar sounding consonants like /mu|/ and /nu/.
 This skill requires strong language processing.

-What Gemm Can Do: Our research based reading programs focus on the link between language processing and reading.
+What Gemm Can Do: Our research-based reading programs focus on the link between language processing and reading.
 We speed up processing in tiny incremental steps, effectively adding “pixels” to the sound clarity.
-This helps the young reader identify the sounds inside words, creating a foundation for decoding.
+This helps the young reader identify the sounds inside words, a foundation for decoding.

 Reading Problem: Guesses, mispronounces or skips words while reading